Car insurance excess. We get it, this isn't exactly the sort of phrase that sets the heart pumping.

 But, like it or not, it's a crucial aspect of the car insurance industry and something you must get your head around - or you could face an expensive headache down the road.

-The "excess" on your car insurance is an amount of money you have to pay if you make a claim.
+Put simply, the 'excess' on your car insurance is the amount of money you have to pay if you make a claim after an accident.

-There are two types of excess: compulsory and voluntary.
+There are two different types of car insurance excess: compulsory (sometimes called "mandatory") and voluntary.

 That means your excess can be affected by your:

 Younger drivers tend to pay more for their insurance than older or more experienced drivers.
 Unfortunately for them, younger drivers also tend to get a higher excess.
 If you're under 25, your excess might be bumped up quite a bit.

 People who live in areas where there are lots of crashes, claims and thefts pay more for their car insurance.
 You'll also see your excess go up if you live in a "high-risk" area.

 The car you drive can have the biggest impact of all.

 You might get a higher excess is you drive a car that has:

 Imported cars tend to have a higher excess, too.
 It's because insurance companies tend to see them as "higher risk".